 The inside scoop on weather for the Mid-Atlantic region

-Vencore Weather provides weather forecasts for employees, customers and the general public living in the Philadelphia, Washington, D.C. and New York City metropolitan areas.
+Vencore Weather provides weather forecasts for employees, customers and the general public living in the Mid-Atlantic region (Philadelphia, Washington, D.C. and New York City) and Southeast U.S. (Huntsville, AL and Cape Canaveral, FL).
 Six-day weather forecasts are available each weekday morning with frequent detailed video discussions to help plan your day.
 Additionally, updated afternoon and weekend posts are provided in times of changing or severe weather conditions.

 Seasonal Outlooks FOR the coming Months

 In addition, seasonal outlooks and extensive video discussions are provided for upcoming winter seasons with a focus on the mid-Atlantic region and summertime tropical seasons with a focus on the Atlantic Basin.

 Climate is always changing and expert interpretations are frequently provided on such relevant topics as oceanic cycles, global sea ice, and long-term trends weather related phenomena such as hurricanes, tornadoes, and global atmospheric temperatures.
 In addition to the dynamic atmospheric and oceanic features seen here on Earth, posts are frequently provided on solar activity which can play a crucial role in our weather and climate.

 Make better Plans and Decisions with better forecasts